-I was digging through photos from last year so I could practice post-processing when I came across our Mendocino trip.
-It's a charming suburban town north of San Francisco that had an old-timey feel to it.
-It's one of those places that feels like it's always sunny and gives that feeling of nostalgia despite us not having grown up in this country.
-Maybe I've read it in books or saw similar scenes in movies.
-I don't know, it just looks familiar.
+I was sifting through photos from last year when I came across our Mendocino trip.
+It's a charming suburban town north of San Francisco that had an old-fashioned feel to it.
+Despite not having grown up in this country, I was overcome with a feeling of nostalgia.
+I must've read about it in books or saw scenes in films, I don't know.

 We rented a canoe and paddled our way up the Mendocino river.
-We've never been on a canoe before but it felt easy to get the hang of it.
-As long as we synchronized our movements and agreed on a direction, we were pretty much set.
-After a few minutes, it starts to feel like you've done it before.
+We've never been in a canoe before but it was easy to get the hang of it.
+As long as we synchronized our movements and agreed on a direction, we were pretty much on our way.
+Give it a few minutes, and it will feel like second nature.

 I think about California and this is what I always imagine.
-A coastal town with an easy vibe and endless trees.
-Of pastel orange and yellow skies and sunsets so beautiful, it's hard to keep your eyes off it.
+A coastal town with an easy vibe; of pastel orange and yellow skies and sunsets so beautiful, it's hard to keep your eyes off it.